unnKoel/how-solid-works/README.md

 - If an effect is expensive dom operation that depends on multiple signals.
 When two signals among changes in the meantime, then the dom operation would run twice, that couldn't be accepted.
 How to resolve this problem?

-- what if condition exists in dom expression?
+- What if condition exists in dom expression?

   In this case, if a part of dom needs to hide when condition is not satisfied, disposal work should be exectuted in each child component. how to find out disposal functions for all of child component, as Solid hasn't component tree to maintain.